alex-entrainment/DIY_AV-Entrainment/audio/src/realtime_backend/README.md

 It mirrors the JSON track format used by the Python implementation and exposes a minimal PyO3 interface for starting and stopping playback.

+Also can be used as a standalone CLI executable or as a WASM component for backend use in-browser.

 Implemented components:

 - **Project setup** with Cargo, PyO3, CPAL and DSP-related dependencies.